Cyperus vorsteri

-Cyperus vorsteri is a sedge of the family Cyperaceae native to southern Africa.
+Cyperus vorsteri is a sedge of the family Cyperaceae native to KwaZulu-Natal in South Africa.

 Description

 The rhizomatous perennial sedge typically grows to a height of 1.5 m and has a robust tufted habit.
 The triquetrous and smooth culms usually grow to a height of 0.5 to 1.5 m and have a diameter of around 8 mm.
 The strongly septate-nodulose deep-green leaves are often longer than culms and have a width of 7 to 14 mm.
 The plant flowers in spring, between August and November.
 It forms compound to decompound inflorescences that have with seven to thirteen branches that are up to 10 cm in length.
 The spikes have a cylindrical form and are around 2 cm long with a diameter of around 1 cm.
 Following flowering it will form a dark yellow-brown trigonous nut with a narrow-obovoid to narrow-ellipsoid shape.
 The nut has a length of 1.8 to 2.3 mm and a diameter of about 0.6 mm.